-If the time is right, let your friend know you’re worried about their substance abuse, and ask if you could share some suggestions.
+If the time is right, let your friend know you’re worried about their substance use, and ask if you could share some suggestions about seeking recovery.
 Provide your friend with information on various treatment programs, and let them know that you’ll take them to a treatment center right away if they’re willing to get help.
 Encourage them in the truth that asking for and accepting help is not weak — it’s the bravest thing they could do.

 You may have a surprisingly productive conversation.
-Your friend may not have noticed any recent changes in their behavior, and they may not have realized the impact their addiction is having on their loved ones.
+Your friend may not have noticed any recent changes in their behavior, and may not have realized the impact their addiction is having on their loved ones.
 However, there’s a good chance your friend might not be receptive to the idea of addiction treatment.
-If they’re unwilling to get help, drop the issue, but let them know you’re still there if they need you.
+If they’re unwilling to get help, temporarily drop the issue, but let them know you’re still there if they need you.

-Once your loved one has started treatment, it’s important to stay involved.
+If your friend does decide to start treatment, you need to stay involved.
 Your help and support will help boost their chances of success and encourage them to continue even on the days that are extremely hard.
-Visit your friend whenever you can, and let them know that you’re ready to help when needed.
+Visit your friend whenever you can, and let them know you’re ready to help in any way.

-Addiction is a chronic disease, so it’s helpful to maintain reasonable expectations about your friend’s recovery.
-Relapse is an ongoing risk, particularly during the first 90 days of sobriety.2 It doesn’t mean that your friend has failed or won’t ever recover; it just means that they need more time working on their coping strategies and adjusting to their new lifestyle.
+Addiction is a chronic disease, so it’s crucial to maintain reasonable expectations regarding your friend’s recovery.
+Relapse is an ongoing risk, particularly during the first 90 days of sobriety.
+It doesn’t mean that your friend has failed or won’t ever recover – it just means they may need more time to work on their coping strategies and adjust to their new lifestyle.
 But this is where you can be a positive influence and instill in them the idea that one bad day does not mean failure: it’s simply a lesson learned.